 Our Connecticut personal injury lawyers handle these cases on a contingency fee basis and advance the costs to develop your case.
 In other words, you do not have to pay any money out of your own pocket to hire our experienced Connecticut accident attorneys.

-Contact us today to get all of your questions answered before you make a mistake that could either destroy your case or cost you tens of thousands of dollars.
+Contact us as soon as possible to get all of your questions answered and before you make a mistake that could either destroy your case or cost you tens of thousands of dollars.